subhashree0209/socialmedia-bias-detection/README.md

-# DSA3101 Social Media Bias Detection: EchoBreak
+# EchoBreak: Social Media Bias Detection for Reddit

 A comprehensive platform for detecting political bias in social media content and providing counter-recommendation to promote balanced information consumption.
 The system analyzes Reddit posts, tracks user bias patterns, and recommends diverse perspectives when bias thresholds are reached.